katalon-studio/katalon-agent/README.md

 - Open your CLI and execute the script.

 ## Develop the Katalon Agent
-### Debug with IntelliJ
+### Debug with IntelliJ IDEA
 - Checkout the code
-- Open the Katalon Agent's directory with Intellij
+- Open the Katalon Agent's directory with Intellij IDEA
 - `Run --> Edit Configurations... -> + (Add New Configuration) --> 'npm'`
 - Set the following values:
   - package.json: The location of the package.json in Katalon Agent's directory